samz905/newsletter-gpt/GENERATION_ENGINE.md

 # Weekly Newsletter Digest - [DATE]

 ## Business
-[Genre summary with key insights and sources]
+[Genre summary with key insights]

 ## Technology
-[Genre summary with key insights and sources]
+[Genre summary with key insights]

 ## Science
-[Genre summary with key insights and sources]
+[Genre summary with key insights]

 [... for each genre present that week]